 Alcohol Detox in Florida FAQs

-At Compass Detox, we are constantly fielding questions about alcohol detox.
-There are many myths surrounding it and so much misinformation out there that we wanted to take the time to clear things up.
-Here are some of the questions that we hear most often and our answers to those questions, which will hopefully help you understand what alcohol detox is and, more importantly, what it is not.
+Here at Compass Detox, we constantly get asked about alcohol detox.
+There are tons of myths and so much misinformation out there that we wanted to take the time to clear things up.
+Here are some of the questions that we hear most often and answers to help you understand what alcohol detox is, and more importantly, what it is not.
 Please take a look through to learn about what detox is like when you call on us.

 These are all the early stage symptoms associated with quitting alcohol.
 As time goes on, you will still crave alcohol, but the cravings will not be as strong.
 You may also still struggle with mood changes or feeling anxious, but those are also going to settle as time passes.
 Some may also notice that after a few days with no alcohol, they feel, hear, or see things that are not there.
 These hallucinations are somewhat common when detoxing from alcohol.